httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that this requirement is only on serialization; parsers are still required to correctly handle the true Boolean value when it appears in Dictionary values.

-A Dictionary with a member whose value is an Inner List of tokens:
+A Dictionary with a member whose value is an Inner List of Tokens:

 ~~~ example
 Example-DictList: rating=1.5, feelings=(joy sadness)
 ~~~

-A Dictionary with a mix of singular and list values, some with Parameters:
+A Dictionary with a mix of Items and Inner Lists, some with Parameters:

 ~~~ example
 Example-MixDict: a=(1 2), b=3, c=4;aa=bb, d=(5 6);valid